saviii/savi-portfolio/PORTFOLIO.md

 1. Continue using npm without any changes
 2. Install pnpm globally if needed: `npm install -g pnpm`

+Note that if you're deploying to Vercel, make sure to set the package manager to "npm" in your project settings to avoid build errors related to pnpm.

 ## Next Steps and Future Improvements